garronej/screen-scaler/README.md

 ### Readability issues

-The problem with scaling down your app is that the text will become smaller and smaller as the screen size decrease.
-Inertly, on very big screen everything will appear very big, giving the impression that it's an app for kids.
-You can mitigate theses issues by dynamically changing the target width.
+The issue with scaling down your app is that the text becomes increasingly smaller as the screen size decreases.
+Conversely, on very large screens, everything appears disproportionately large, creating the impression that the app is designed for children.
+These issues can be mitigated by dynamically adjusting the target width.

 ```ts
 const { ScreenScaler } = createScreenScaler({